MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/2-choose-the-right-api-management-policy.md

 ### Cross-domain policies

 Cross-domain requests are considered a security threat and denied by browsers and APIs.
-However, for specific operations, they can be desirable and API Management policies enable you to permit them securely:
+However, for specific operations, they can be desirable and API Management policies enable you to permit them securely.

 Use the **Allow cross-domain calls** policy to permit calls from Adobe Flash and Silverlight.
 If your API or client apps rely on Cross-Origin Resource Sharing (CORS), use the **CORS** policy to permit them.